BookOps-CAT/Connexion-Macros/README.md

 To install, copy the macro book (.mbk file in /macrobooks folder) to the `C:/Users/[your-username]/AppData/Roaming/OCLC/Connex/Macros/` directory.

 By default library computers hide the `AppData` directory.
 If you do not see `AppData` folder in your profile directory, follow the instruction below:
-1. Open the Windows Folder Explorer applicaition
+1. Open the Windows Folder Explorer application
 2. Navigate to your profile folder: `C:/Users/[your-username]`
 3. Go to the `View` tab in the toolbar
 4. Click on the Options button in the top right corner of the window